 The Tile Layout Should Be Symmetrical

 The eyes are naturally drawn to symmetrical things.
 Studies show symmetry is pleasing not only to the eyes but also to the brain.
 If your tile layout is not perfectly symmetrical, it will prove less visually pleasing.
 Each tile you add to your kitchen should be the same size or nearly the same size.
 The bottom line is it is a mistake to add half-size tiles on one side and full-size tiles on the other.
-Opt for visual uniformity throughout the entirety of the tiling and it will look that much better.
+Opt for visual uniformity throughout the entirety of your kitchen tile layout and it will look that much better.

 Implement the Right Underlayment

-Tile will only prove as good as the substrate beneath it.
+Kitchen floor tiles will only prove as good as the substrate beneath them.
 Subfloors that flex or are unstable in another manner will move the tile in due time.
 This is precisely why it is better to add cement board before installing bathroom tile flooring.
 Cement boards, typically three feet in width and five feet in length create a solid base that the tile rests upon.